How to register for a postal vote

 To apply for a postal vote, you must have registered to vote under the Individual Electoral Registration (IER) system.
 See our registering to vote page for information on how to do this.

-Once you have registered under IER, you will need to complete a postal vote application form.
+Once you've registered under IER, you'll need to complete a postal vote application form.
 You can find this at the bottom of the page.
-You will need to print out this form to complete it, and you must ensure that it is signed by you and returned to the Electoral Services Manager.
+You'll need to print out this form to complete it, and you must ensure that it's signed by you and returned to the Electoral Services Manager.
 Someone else cannot sign it for you.

 You can request a temporary postal vote for the next election or a permanent postal vote for any election.